vegaprotocol/vegawallet-browser/README.md

 - `test:e2e:chrome:ci` Runs the e2e tests through `selenium` on Chrome (headless)

 The web extension source code lives in `web-extension/common` with platform specific artifacts in respectively `web-extension/firefox` and `web-extension/chrome`.
-All UI components exist in the `src` directory.
+All UI components exist in the `frontend` directory.

 The web extension has 4 components: